alfred-kc-tang/PostgreSQL-DVD-rental-database/README.md

 ## Query 9

-In addition to the perspective of customers, I wanted to look at what film that generates the most income, so that the business can have more inventory of the film DVDs.
+In addition to the perspective of customers, I wanted to look at what film that generates the most income, so that the business can have more inventory of the film DVDs to capture potential rental income.

 ## Query 10

-Finally, I wanted to look at it from a higher level by film category, so that the business can bought DVDs for those popular film category to suit customer needs.
+Finally, I wanted to look at it from a higher level by film category, so that the business can buy DVDs for those popular film categories to suit customer needs.